 Minnesota’s regular waterfowl season begins this weekend

+Hunters are advised that water levels might be low due to dry conditions across the state.
+Scouting ahead of the season can help identify any changes hunters need to make in accessing their preferred hunting locations.
 Hunters should check the Minnesota Department of Natural Resource’s waterfowl hunting page for complete information including season dates, regulations, a waterfowl identification guide and weekly waterfowl migration reports.
-Waterfowl hunting regulations are also available in Hmong, Karen, Somali and Spanish on the DNR website.

 Teach a kid to hunt small game during Take a Kid Hunting Weekend

 Hunting small game is a great way to introduce kids to hunting.
 Kids learn how to search for game sign, properly handle firearms and access hunting land — all without too much time sitting still and being quiet.
-Anyone who wants to learn how to hunt can find helpful how-to guides on the DNR website including a recorded webinar about how to get started small game hunting.
-Small game hunting regulations are available at the DNR small game hunting page.
+Anyone who wants to learn how to hunt can find helpful how-to guides on the Minnesota DNR website plus a recorded webinar about how to get started small game hunting.
+Small game hunting regulations are available at the Minnesota DNR small game hunting webpage.

 Minnesota DNR webinars focus on sandhill cranes and planning a bird hunting trip

 The Minnesota Department of Natural Resources invites people interested in wildlife and outdoor skills to check out the fall program schedule for the Minnesota Outdoor Skills and Stewardship Series.